2015-16 Arts & Culture Trek Grant

 - Teachers: plan your trip to an approved organization, obtain permission from your school principal, make reservations with the organization; obtain an estimate for the transportation costs; and plan to incorporate the trip into the class curriculum.
 Review the enclosed application questions and ready your materials to complete the application online.

-- Applicants will be notified of the status of their grant request via email by Friday, December 5, 2014.
-If approved, an Award Letter must be signed by the school principal, and returned either via fax or email by Tuesday, December 19, 2014.
+- Applicants will be notified of the status of their grant request via email.
+If approved, an Award Letter must be signed by the school principal, and returned either via fax or email.

 - Michigan Youth Arts will reimburse the school for actual transportation costs (not to exceed the grant award) within approximately 60 days of receipt of the final report.

-This application will be open from October 6, 2014 – November 15, 2014.
+This application will be open in Fall 2015 (TBD).
 Please click the “Apply Online” button on the left hand side of this webpage or click here to apply.
 THINK AHEAD: Make sure to save your information in a separate document for future reference!

 Returning applicants: If you applied for this grant last year, please note that your previous login/password combination will NOT work again this year, as all previous data was erased during routine website maintenance.
 You will need to create a new login account (but you can still register with the same email address as before).
 We apologize for any inconvenience!